mm-camelcase/k8s-devenv/README.md

 ## Devenv Environment Setup

 Follow the instructions in [setup-devenv.md](docs/setup-devenv.md) to set up your local Kubernetes cluster.
+The deployed services are primarily Spring Boot applications built using Gradle.
+Note that the provided setup script is idempotent, meaning it can safely be re-run to update services to their latest versions or redeploy the original configuration.

 ## Useful complementary tools